Fight Drug Possession Charges With the Help of An Experienced Defense Lawyer

 Is It Possible to Recover Money and Property Seized by Police?

-Recovering money, cars, vehicles and banking accounts seized during a drug investigation can be difficult.
+Recovering money, cars, vehicles and bank accounts seized during a drug investigation can be difficult but is not necessarily impossible.
 We will work hard to assist you in the claims process.

-Our staff is well-versed in the seizure process, and we offer detailed advice on the best way to approach reclaiming your money, vehicles or property.
+Our staff is well-versed in the seizure process, and we offer detailed guidance through the process of reclaiming your money, vehicles or property.

-Discuss Your Defense Options in Bartlett With a Memphis Drug Possession Lawyer Today
+Discuss Your Defense Options With A Memphis Area Lawyer

 If you have been charged with possession of drugs, it is important to act quickly to plan your defense.
-The Law Offices of Jeffrey Jones offers detailed and aggressive defense representation to Memphis area clients.
+The Law Office of Jeffrey Jones in Bartlett offers detailed and aggressive defense representation to Memphis area clients.
 We have the skill and knowledge needed to help you avoid or limit the penalties of a drug possession conviction.